June 12, 2016 -

 December 9, 2016 -

 The Washington Post reports the CIA has determined that Russian hacking was conducted to boost Trump and hurt Clinton during the presidential campaign.
-The Trump transition team dismisses the CIA's findings, releasing a statement, "These are the same people that said Saddam Hussein had weapons of mass destruction."
+The Trump transition team dismisses the CIA's findings.

 President Obama asks intelligence agencies to review the hacking incidents in 2016 and other cyberattacks on political campaigns